Accident / incident

-Your insurer may not offer an agreed value policy unless you meet certain conditions, for example, if the vehicle is a certain age, or has existing damage.
+Your insurer may not offer an agreed value policy unless you meet certain conditions.
+For example, if the vehicle is a certain age or has existing damage.

 Car hire cover

 A claim is an application to your car insurer to fulfil their obligations as outlined in your policy.
-So if you are in an accident and your vehicle is damaged, and the terms and conditions of your policy dictate that your insurer must pay for the repair costs, a claim gets that process started.
+So if you’re in an accident and your vehicle is damaged, and the terms and conditions of your policy dictate that your insurer must pay for the repair costs, a claim gets that process started.

-Compulsory third party insurance (CTP)
+Compulsory Third Party insurance (CTP)

 The period following the purchase of a policy in which you can still receive a refund of what you originally paid if you decide to withdraw your interest, provided you haven’t already made a claim.

-Driving record / claims history
+Driving record/claims history

 Duty of disclosure